lf-lang/embedded-lab/src/Tools.md

 >    picotool was unable to connect.
 Maybe try 'sudo' or check your permissions.
 > ```
 > If you see this message, this means that your user does not have permission to access the RP2040 via USB.
-> You can add `udev` rules to allow regular users to access the PR2040, as described [here](Prerequisites.html#using-picotool-on-linuxwsl).
+> You can add `udev` rules to allow regular users to access the RP2040, as described [here](Prerequisites.html#using-picotool-on-linuxwsl).

+> For WSL users, `usbipd` is required to install and used in Windows Powershell under Admin.
+Please check [here](Windows.html#wsl-setup).

 ### Using VS Code